grannycart/by-sound-alone_source/README.md

 	1. on a linux box
 	2. make sure you have pandoc and latex installed
 	3. then just run make.
 This will create an epub, html, pdf, latex, and plain txt version of the book.:
+        * Note: You will get lots of warnings that say: ```[WARNING] Duplicate link reference``` This is just a result of the yaml formatting of comments in the text.
+You can ignore these warnings.
 		* Note: for draft versions I've added -M date="Version date - `date "+%B %e, %Y"`" to the pandoc compile lines in the Makefile so the compiled files have a reference date included in the title blocks.
-(Requires date command on the computer --- all unix boxes. -M adds the content to the metadata.
+(Requires date command on the computer. -M adds the content to the metadata.
 This line should be removed from final published version.)
 	4. These files can be cleaned up a bit by hand.
 See notes below.
 * epub:
 	* formatting notes to come